Why Neuro-Inspired Teams™ are redefining modern leadership

 Innovation 4: Future-Ready Team Pathway™

-Too many organizations leave neurodivergence inclusion to ERGs.
+Too many organizations leave neurodivergence inclusion to employee resource groups (ERGs).
 These groups bring passion, expertise, and community, but they are unsustainable, fragmented and unfair as the engine of cultural change.
+They rarely shift the system.

-In short, it gives leaders a way to shape culture intentionally, so that the right circumstances for high performance can emerge, and persist.
+In short, it offers leaders a framework to shape culture intentionally, so that the right circumstances for high performance can emerge, and persist.

 What you need to know: culture change sticks when it’s leadership-led, systemic, and reinforced daily by team norms.